z1090/wildtypes_frontend/readme.md

 ## Running the project
 In the backend project Use `npm run mongo` to fire up the DB, then in a new terminal `npm start` to start the server.
 In the frontend project, run `ionic serve`.

+As this is an Ionic app, to get the 'app experience' turn on device emulation in the browser's dev tools and reload the page.
+However, the site does look fine in normal viewing mode.

 I think everything else should be fairly self-explanatory.

 ## Project Planning